 Some admitted students are awarded tuition waivers and/or stipends.
-Should additional financial aid become available, an announcement will be made at the beginning of each fall semester asking students in need of support to submit an application.
 Continuing financial aid is dependent on satisfactory academic performance as defined by Rice Architecture.
 A cumulative GPA of less than 3.33 (B+) can result in the reduction or loss of financial aid.